The universal homogeneous binary tree: Applications in Constraint Satisfaction

 Let $\Gamma$ be a structure with a finite relational signature $\tau$.
 Then $\Csp(\Gamma)$, the \emph{constraint satisfaction problem} for $\Gamma$, is the computational problem of deciding for a given finite $\tau$-structure whether there exists a homomorphism to $\Gamma$.
 There are several computational problems in the literature that can be formulated as CSPs for reducts of $(\mS_2;\leq)$.

 When $\Gamma_b$ is the reduct of $(\mS_2;\leq)$ that contains precisely the \emph{binary} relations with a first-order definition in $(\mS_2;\leq)$, then $\Csp(\Gamma_b)$ has been studied under the name ``network consistency problem for the branching-time relation algebra'' by Hirsch~\cite{Hirsch}; it is shown there that the problem can be solved in polynomial time.
 For concreteness, we mention that in particular the problem $\Csp(\mS_2;<,\perp)$ can be solved in polynomial time, since it can be seen as a special case of $\Csp(\Gamma_b)$.
-Broxvall and Jonsson~\cite{BroxvallJonsson} found a better algorithm for $\Csp(\Gamma_b)$ which improves the running time from $O(n^5)$ to $O(n^{3.326})$, where $n$ is the number of variables in the input.
+Broxvall and Jonsson~\cite{BroxvallJonsson} found a better algorithm for $\Csp(\Gamma_b)$ which improves the running time from $O(n^5)$ to $O(n^{3.326})$, where $n$ is the number of elements in the input structure.
 Yet another algorithm with a running time that is quadratic in the input size has been described in~\cite{BodirskyKutz}.
 The complexity of the CSP of \emph{disjunctive reducts} of $(\mS_2;\leq,\prec)$ has been determined in~\cite{BroxvallJonsson}; a \emph{disjunctive reduct} is a reduct each of whose relations can be defined by a disjunction of the basic relations in such a way that the disjuncts do not share common variables.

 Independently from this line of research, motivated by research in computational linguistics, Cornell~\cite{Cornell} studied the reduct $\Gamma_c$ of $(\mS_2;\leq,\prec)$ containing all binary relations that are first-order definable over $(\mS_2;\leq,\prec)$.
-Contrary to a conjecture of Cornell, it has been shown that $\Csp(\Gamma_c)$ (and in fact already $\Csp(\mS_2;<,\perp)$) cannot be solved by establishing \emph{path consistency}~\cite{phylo-long}.
+Contrary to a conjecture of Cornell, it has been shown that $\Csp(\Gamma_c)$ (and in fact already $\Csp(\mS_2;<,\perp)$) cannot be solved by establishing path consistency~\cite{BodirskyKutzAI}, which is one of the most studied algorithmic approaches to solve infinite-domain CSPs.
 However, $\Csp(\Gamma_c)$ can be solved in polynomial time~\cite{BodirskyKutzAI}.